 - If liver parenchymal tissue is damaged, regardless of the injurious agent (e.g., trauma or viral infection), the liver has mechanisms to compensate. - For example, in partial hepatectomy, where a liver lobe is removed due to a tumor, the remaining liver tissue compensates for the lost portion, which may take a few months. - One way this occurs is through hepatocyte proliferation, where existing liver cells divide to restore liver mass.
-Another mechanism involves resident liver progenitor cells, which differentiate into hepatocytes to aid in liver regeneration. - Growth factors play a crucial role as mediators in inflammation, helping to stimulate cell proliferation and coordinate the healing process.
+Another mechanism involves recruiting progenitor cells that enter the liver and eventually differentiate into hepatocytes. - Growth factors play a crucial role as mediators in inflammation, helping to stimulate cell proliferation and coordinate the healing process.